How is a humeral shaft fracture diagnosed?

 The initial treatment will consist of protecting the arm in a brace and supporting it in a sling, the use of oral pain medication and advice on protection of the arm.
 Whilst your arm is in a sling you will be advised to keep the fingers, wrist and elbow moving to prevent stiffness.
 As the pain in the arm settles, you will be encouraged to start gradually moving the shoulder.
 If the fracture is minimally displaced, then this treatment is continued until the fracture has healed.

-Operative fixation: This is the preferred method of treatment in selected individuals with displaced fractures.
-It consists of realigning the fragments an intramedullary nail, which hold the position of the fragments until the fracture has healed.
+Operative fixation: This is the preferred method of treatment in selected individuals with displaced fractures or fractures which have failed to heal after a period of nonsurgical treatment.
+It consists of realigning the fragments and then fixing the fragments with a plate or an intramedullary nail (or "rod"), which hold the position of the fragments until the fracture has healed.
 The fracture will usually go on to heal over a period of 3 to 6 months.

 How long does it take to recover from a humeral shaft fracture?